 Lenny Ramsey earned her PhD in Neurosciences from the Division of Biology & Biomedical Sciences at Washington University in Saint Louis, where she was also a McDonnell Scholar.
 As a student in the Neurosciences program, she focused on recovery after stroke.
-A stroke damages the brain, causing many different behavioral deficits.
-These behaviors can recover, but little is understood about the underlying changes in the brain.
-The disruptions in communications between regions of the brain can be measured in patients that have suffered a stroke using neuroimaging techniques.
-The changes over time can be linked to behavioral recovery to investigate what changes in communication are important for regaining good behavioral functions.
-Lenny earned her undergraduate degree in psychology, and a masters in Cognitive Neuroscience from Utrecht University, the Netherlands.
+Lenny completed both her undergraduate degree in Psychology and masters degree in Cognitive Neuroscience from Utrecht University in The Netherlands.
 She is currently Assistant Professor in the Physical Therapy Department at Carroll University in Waukesha, Wisconsin, USA.

 Lenny has her own research lab at Carroll University - complete with EEG equipment to monitor and record electrical activity of the brain.
 Current research is underway to investigate attention in athletes.
 If you are a Carroll University student interested in conducting research and presenting your findings, please fill out the form below to get in touch.

 COMING SOON: Biggs, H., Bussen, T., Ramsey, L. (in press) Shaping the global leader: fundamentals in culture and behavior for optimal organizational performance.
 Abingdon: Routledge.